microsoft/calculator-specs/active/Always-on-top/README.md

 When Calculator is closed from the always-on-top mode, opening it again launches it in the normal mode and positions the app window at the last position the normal mode is at.

-A tool tip (“Exit always-on-top”) is shown, when mouse is hovered over the exit always-on-top mode button.
+A tool tip (“Exit always-on-top”) is shown when mouse is hovered over the exit always-on-top mode button.

 ## Usage metrics